-In the name of Allah, the Most Merciful, the Grantor of
+In the name of Allah, the Most Merciful, the Grantor of Mercy

 How an apocalyptic tradition played into the hands of anti-Jewish and anti-Muslim hatemongers

 A Jordanian cleric visiting Canada recently misleadingly cited a hadith without context or explanation, which rightly triggered condemnations from the Muslim community as well as numerous headlines around the world.
 A hadith is an oral report transmitted from the Prophet Muhammad, and can be incredibly complex as one needs to evaluate all the chains of transmission of a particular statement recorded in a hadith in order to arrive at an appropriate conclusion of what the particular hadith is actually talking about.
-In this case, a single phrase was cited, one describing rocks and trees calling out to, “There is a Jew behind me, come and kill him.”
+In this case, a single phrase was cited, one describing rocks and trees calling out to Muslims, “There is a Jew behind me, come and kill him.”

 This is not the first time that this text has been used to foment anti-Semitic sentiment within the Muslim community.
 Muslim leaders and scholars must forcefully denounce such rhetoric and clarify Islam’s unequivocal condemnation of all forms of anti-semitism, racism, discrimination, and xenophobia.
-Of course, Islamophobes pounced on the opportunity to trigger alarm bells and generate a new wave of propaganda accusing of genocidal ambitions towards Jews, and to claim that is inherently anti-Semitic and a threat to Western civilization
+Of course, Islamophobes pounced on the opportunity to trigger alarm bells and generate a new wave of propaganda accusing Muslims of genocidal ambitions towards Jews, and to claim that Islam is inherently anti-Semitic and a threat to Western civilization

 Explanation of the misquoted hadith

 A story about a supernatural apocalyptic battle between good and evil